gangsthub/web-xr-talk/talk_structure.md

     - State of the art WebVR/WebXR API

         A draft, official spec and experimental JavaScript API that supports VR devices.
-        Basically, it provides performant Stereoscopic Rendering and Positional Tracking
+        Basically, it provides performant Stereoscopic Rendering and Positional Tracking.
 It doesn‘t do graphics.

         You need WebGL
             - THREE.js, BabylonJS